Guide

 Fair Expense Splitting in Shared Apartments: 3 Strategies

 Living with roommates is great for your wallet but can be terrible for friendships.
-The number one reason?
+One of the top reasons?
 Money disagreements.
 Who pays for what, who owes whom, and the eternal question: "Is this really fair?"

 Strategy 1: The Equal Split (50/50 or 33/33/33)